Annie Sloan chalk paint – How to wax and buff wax – for boys

 There is plenty of online instruction from lady decorators on how to apply the chalk paint to a piece of furniture – a nice synthetic brush, and just get it on, 2 coats in quick succession.
 For a distressed finish there is no need to be ultra careful with brush technique.

-Painter boys who need to get the paint on fast and even for a flat finish, might like the Wooster FTP brush with Annie Sloan chalk paint.
+Painter boys who need to get the paint on fast and even for a flat finish, might like the Wooster FTP brush or any original Fox or Fox sash brush with Annie Sloan chalk paint.
 It is a very productive combination.
+The Picasso pictured is not really up to the task if you have a lot of items to paint.
+It is not firm enough.

 The first coat dries in a matter of an hour, and will cover really really well on bare wood.

 Second coat obliterates totally, for a nice full solid colour finish.

 Sanding chalk paint

 The chalk paint is very soft, so if you need to sand, and want to avoid dust galore, eg if you have applied a coat, see some dings and dents to fill, then if sanding back the filler you will create filler and chalk paint dust.
 Therefore use one of these tools for boys, ideally attached to a good vacuum.
 As an idea, the hand sander is a small investment of £33.07 including VAT and delivery from Hallmark Frauhlo

 I just want to tell you that I do not sand before I wax but ALWAYS sand after I have waxed… Much less dust – well none actually!!
 (Annie Sloan)

 On the above dresser, after a first coat revealed obvious defects in the pine, I did spot filling on nail heads and had to sand back flush.
 Being ultra soft, it went back to bare wood around the nail head.
 No problem.
 A couple of quick touch-in coats of chalk paint before the topcoat and waxing… Very versatile.

 Applying wax to chalk paint – the normal way